heybenji/nationbuilder-scrolling-sections/README.md

 1. Upload the files inside the `theme-files` folder to your NationBuilder theme.
 2. Modify your NationBuilder theme's existing files in the `theme-modifications` folder according to the instructions in each file.

-Once you've put the files in place, and modified `_nav.html` and `layout.html` in your template according to the instructions, you can create your very own immersive scrolling page.
+Once you've put the files in place, and modified your theme's existing files, you can create your very own immersive scrolling page, complete with fixed, full-width background images and cinematic text transitions.

 ## Creating a scrolling page in NationBuilder